 For daytime baby clothes, try to buy or borrow things that are slightly too large, because your baby will get more wear out of them.
 This doesn’t apply to sleepwear, which should be close-fitting.

 When you do buy or borrow baby clothes, look for cotton material to put near your baby’s sensitive skin.
 Wool and other fabrics can irritate his skin, although it’s OK to use clothes made from these fabrics as outer layers.
 Also, cotton clothes will keep baby cooler in hot weather than clothes made from acrylic fibres.

-As your baby starts to move around, it makes sense to choose clothes that are comfy and don’t restrict movement.
+As your baby starts to move around, it makes sense to choose clothes that are comfortable and don’t restrict movement.

 Once your baby starts crawling, her clothing will get dirty.
 While your baby is on all fours, easy-to-wash cotton overalls and pants (ideally with padded knees, and buttons at the crotch to make nappy changing easier) are great.
 In general, look for things that you can throw in the washing machine and won’t need to iron.
 Also, darker colours don’t show the dirt as much.

 When your baby is learning to walk, he’ll find it easier if he has bare feet as often as possible.
 If it’s really chilly, you can try non-slip socks or soft leather slippers that double as a first pair of shoes.
 Your baby doesn’t need proper shoes until he’s going for walks outside.